 And indeed, Jonah was among the messengers. when he ran away to the laden ship.
 And he drew lots and was among the losers.
 Then the fish swallowed him, while he was blameworthy.

 Assafat 37: 139-142

-Prophet Yunus was filled with total despair.
+Despair strained Prophet Yunus.
 How could he possibly survive this disaster?
 What way out of his situation could there be?
-He was engulfed by darkness, the darkness of the whale’s stomach, the darkness of the deep sea and the darkness of the night.
-Although he was a Prophet, he was in doubt, and he even thought he was dead until he moved his limbs.
-Yet his heart was moved as well.
+Darkness engulfed him, the darkness of the whale’s stomach, the darkness of the deep sea, and the darkness of the night.
+Although Yunus was a Prophet, he was in doubt and thought he was dead until he moved his limbs.
+Yet, it impacted his heart as well.

 – وَذَا النُّونِ إِذ ذَّهَبَ مُغَاضِبًا فَظَنَّ أَن لَّن نَّقْدِرَ عَلَيْهِ فَنَادَىٰ فِي الظُّلُمَاتِ أَن لَّا إِلَٰهَ إِلَّا أَنتَ سُبْحَانَكَ إِنِّي كُنتُ مِنَ الظَّالِمِين

 “And [mention] the man of the fish, when he went off in anger and thought that We would not decree [anything] upon him.
 And he called out within the darknesses, “There is no deity except You; exalted are You.
 Indeed, I have been of the wrongdoers.”
 Al Anbya 21:87He realized that he was not the one in control but only the Almighty Allah was.
 He cried out: “There is no God but you, I was indeed wrong” ” La Ilaaha Ila anta subhanaka Iny konto min athalmin”.
 When he recognized his fault of leaving his people without permission from God, only then Allah saved him.